 1. He revealed the way.
 According to verse 4, life is in Him.
 In John's Gospel the word "life" occurs more than 35 times and its verbal form another 15 times.
 What qualifies Jesus to help a world under the sentence of death?

 This fact.
 Life is in Him.
-He created life the first time, and He alone can restore that which is dead back to life.
+He created life in the beginning, and now He alone can restore that which is dead and bring it back to life.